 Make sure you plan enough time to park, go through security and get lined up for rope drop.
 More explanation about rope drop, who can do it?, how to do it?, what does it look like etc. watch this video!
 My number one tip is arrive early, you will get so much done in the first 2 hours of the morning.
 Make sure you read about arrival tips!

 Things to know once you get to the parks

 - Mobile ordering food – Not only are the ride lines long, but the dining lines are long as well.
 Mobile order is such a time saver.
 It helps especially if you have hungry kids.
 It’s like a FastPass line for food!
 Find out more on mobile ordering here.

 - Height requirements – You should find out what rides your little ones can and can’t ride on.
 Check this post for height requirements in both parks.

 - Pregnant mamas – learn about rides for pregnant mamas here.

 - Baby/toddler – Here’s a list of what rides babies and toddlers CAN go on.
 You’ll be surprised at how much you can do with them.

 - Entertainment – There are plenty of shows and more at each park.
 There’s something for everyone in your group.
 There are daily things that happen all over the parks and some shows that are only on certain days of the week.
 You will want to take a look at them and decide which shows you want to see.
 Use the Disneyland app to show you entertainment options and schedules.
-There are 3 new exciting nightly shows at the Disneyland Resort, read about them here.
-Watch the Magic Happens parade (parade tips found here), see Fantasmic! (tips found here) and the new nighttime spectacular “Wondrous Journeys” with fireworks on select nights.
+The Disneyland Resort offers fantastic entertainment in each park.
+Watch the Magic Happens parade (parade tips found here), see Fantasmic! (tips found here) and nighttime projections and fireworks on select nights.
 Check this post for fireworks tips and when they have fireworks at Disneyland.
 Then over in Disney California Adventure every night there’s a show called World of Color.
 Everything you need to know about World of Color is found here.

 First timers from Walt Disney World – things you should know